 Home price appreciation is an important market indicator for us because it represents the general trend in value associated with the single-family mortgage loans underlying our Mortgage Participation Certificates, or PCs, and Structured Securities.
 As home prices decline, the risk of borrower defaults generally increases and the severity of credit losses also increases.
 Estimates of nationwide home price appreciation varied for 2006, with some estimates indicating a slight overall decline in home prices and others indicating moderate growth.
 Home prices registered broad declines across the nation, with prices in some markets falling sharply, particularly in the fourth quarter.
 Forecasts of nationwide home prices indicate a continued overall decline through the near term.
-Despite the slowdown in the housing market, total residential mortgage debt outstanding in the U.S. grew by an estimated 7.1% in 2007 as compared with 11.3% in 2006.
-We expect that the amount of total residential mortgage debt outstanding will continue to rise in 2008, though at a slower rate than in the past few years.
+Despite the slowdown in the housing market, total residential mortgage debt outstanding will continue to rise in 2008, though at a slower rate than in the past few years.